syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Orientation.md

 ---
 layout: post
-title: Various features of Syncfusion® RangeSlider control for Xamarin.iOS
+title: Orientation in Syncfusion® RangeSlider control for Xamarin.iOS
-description: Learn how to set minimum value, maximum value, tick frequency, step frequency, enabling snaps to support and orientation for RangeSlider
+description: Learn how to set the orientation of the RangeSlider control to horizontal or vertical
 platform: xamarin.ios
 control: RangeSlider
 documentation: ug